skyska/Movie--Recommendation--Engine/README.md

 Procedure to host in local server:
-For proper running of the app, the system must have numpy, pandas, requests, streamlit installed in it.
+For proper running of the app, the system must have numpy, pandas, pickle, requests, streamlit installed in it.

-Please save the moviedict.pkl and similarity.pkl in venv file. clone the github repo and run the app.py file by etering command:  streamlit run app.py
+Please save the moviedict.pkl and similarity.pkl in venv file.

+clone the github repo and run the app.py file by etering command:  streamlit run app.py